michaelti/michaelti.ca/src/collections/_portfolio/mass-exodus.md

 order: 6
 ---

-Mass Exodus is the world's largest student-led fashion show held annually at Ryerson University.
-Each year, the objective is to work with the Mass Exodus team to promote the event in a way that is on-brand, beautiful, purposeful, and time-sensitive.
+Mass Exodus is the world's largest student-led fashion show held annually at Toronto Metropolitan University.

-I led development of the 2017 and 2018 promotional sites, collaborating heavily to bring the students' creative vision to life.
-Thanks to super smooth teamwork and precise attention to detail, these were the show's most exciting sites to date!
+Leading development of the 2017 and 2018 sites, my aim was to collaborate with the Mass Exodus team to bring their creative vision to life.
+Through teamwork and attention to detail, we promoted the event on-brand and on-time.

 <video autoplay muted loop playsinline>
     <source src="/assets/videos/mass-exodus-demo.mp4" type="video/mp4">